 The majority of data breaches happen due to lost, stolen or weak passwords.

 This is something that we all need to be vigilant about.

-I mentioned in a previous post that we should all be out-sourcing tasks that are outside of our personal skill-set.
-I have been very glad to have had a lot of help with my GDPR from my wonderful Admin Assistant Aneeta.
-She is a Data Protection Officer in her other work, and she’s been instrumental in nudging me through each new step.
+I mentioned in a previous post that we should all be outsourcing tasks that are outside of our personal skill-set.
+I have had a lot of help with my GDPR from my wonderful Admin Assistant Aneeta which has been great.
+She is a Data Protection Officer in her other work meaning she’s been instrumental in nudging me through each new step.

 I’ve asked her whether she would be willing to help other homeopaths with their GDPR, and she said yes.
-If you’d like me to put you in touch, please email me: email@example.com
+If you’d like me to put you in touch, please contact me.